09 Early years practice policy

 special educational need or disability) targeted action plans are formulated that relate to a clear set of expected outcomes and stretching targets.

-- 09.13b SEN support: Action plan, highlights areas in which a child
+- 09.13b SEN support: IEP, highlights areas in which a child is

-is progressing well; areas in which some additional support might be needed and any areas where there is a concern that a child may have a developmental delay (which may indicate a special
+progressing well; areas in which some additional support might be needed and any areas where there is a concern that a child may have a developmental delay (which may indicate a special educational

 - Planned intervention should be based on the best possible evidence